MikOS-ProgrammingLanguage/LearnMik/book_src/03-variables.md

 The type here is ``int``.
 Not ``long int``. ``long`` is just ***describing*** the type int to be an integer, which is long.

-> Once again you can find a full compendium of all type descriptors [here](sources.md#full-compendium-of-type-descriptors)
+> Note: Once again you can find a full compendium of all type descriptors [here](sources.md#full-compendium-of-type-descriptors)

 ## **3.3 Bringing it all together**